NordicPlayground/nRF52-flash-patch/README.md

 For a flash patch to be possible in an in-the-field product, a few steps must be taken during development.

 * A small section in Code FLASH must be reserved for the FPB setup routine, fpb_setup(), as well as the patched code.
-* A small (8 byte) section in RAM must be reserved to be used as the patch table.
+* A small (32 byte) section in RAM must be reserved to be used as the patch table.
 * fpb_setup() must be unconditionally called by the application's startup code.
-As long as a flash patch is not required fpb_setup() will just return without doing anything.
-(Note there are options for this step).
+As long as a flash patch is not required fpb_setup() will just return without doing anything (note there are options for this step).

-To illustrate these requirements imagine this example: A product has been developed so that it adheres to these requirements.
+To illustrate these requirements imagine this example: A product has been developed and it follows the above requirements.
 It is shipped and is operating in-the-field.
 A bug is discovered in buggy_function().
-After sh*tting themselves, the developers fix the function and call it fixed_function().
-They compile fixed_function() and the setup routine that will configure the FPB to redirect buggy_function() to fixed_function(), and they store this binary in the device's memory in the section of Code FLASH that was reserved.
-The device is restarted and this time the call to fpb_setup() configures the FPB for this patch.
-Now all calls to buggy_function() are redirected to fixed_function().
+The developers fix the function and call it fixed_function().
+They compile fixed_function() and the setup routine that will configure the FPB to redirect buggy_function() to fixed_function(), and they store this binary in the device's memory in the section of Code FLASH that was reserved for the FPB during development.
+The device is restarted and now the call to fpb_setup() configures the FPB for this patch.
+All calls to buggy_function() are redirected to fixed_function().

 #The example
+The example in this repo is simple, but similar to a real world scenario.
+We reserve the last page in Code FLASH (0x7F000-0x80000) for fpb_setup() and any patched code.
+We reserve 32 bytes in RAM (0x20007000-0x20007010) for our patch table.
+We define fpb_setup() and 'fixed_function()' which is turn_led_on() in our example in fpb_lib.c which is placed at 0x7F000. fpb_setup() configures the FPB unit to replace all calls to turn_led_off() with turn_led_on(). main() calls fpb_setup() and instead of all LEDs being OFF after the program executes, LEDs 1-3 are turned ON.

+#The library
+This library is not complete or fully tested.
+It is provided as is and will help you get started.
+Feel free to create issues or make pull requests.